 Next, ask your team what devices they want the product to work on.
 Are you satisfied with mobile devices only or do you want head office and store users to also be able to use the product on PCs?

 Bindy supports smartphones, tablets and PCs

 The success of an in-store program, such as a merchandising campaign or health and safety audit, requires store-level participation.
-Because audits are ineffective if the results are not shared with store management and staff and do not involve the stores, with the equipment on hand.
+Audits are ineffective if the results are not shared with store management and staff and do not involve the stores, with the equipment on hand.
+It takes participation to get results.
 Users and stores expect, and need to, connect with the devices they have, be it a smartphone, a tablet or a PC.
 Mobile-first does not mean mobile-only.

 Do you need support for multiple languages?